 This concentration focuses on the management of the personnel resources of an organization.
 Management issues such as planning and forecasting human resource needs, recruiting, maintaining, developing and motivating personnel, succession planning, and compensation are covered.
 The Human Resource Management concentration prepares students for graduate studies and entry level positions in areas such as compensation and benefits planning, industrial relations, personnel analysis, and performance analysis and evaluation.
 Students are required to complete a total of 18 credit hours in the field for a concentration in Human Resource Management.
 Twelve (12) of these credits are required, and six (6) may be satisfied by choosing from elective courses in Human Resource Management.
 The additional hours must be selected in consultation with the student’s advisor.

-Management Information Systems involves the management of an inter-related set of components that collect, process, store and distribute information to support decision-making and control in an organization.
-Students explore computer hardware and software, networking computers to share data, programming languages, specialized software, communications software, and the Internet.
-Graduates of the MIS program will be prepared for graduate studies and for positions as software and network analysts, programmers, and systems analysts.
-Students are required to complete a total of 24 credit hours in the field for a concentration.
-Eighteen (18) of these credits are required, and six (6) may be satisfied by choosing from elective Information Systems courses.
+Management Information Systems/Enterprise Resource Planning (MIS/ERP) involves the management of an inter-related set of components that collect and distribute information to support decision-making and control in an organization.
+Students explore Enterprise Resource Planning applications, their use and configuration, business intelligence, database, big data, and strategic use of information systems.
+Graduates of the MIS program will be prepared for graduate studies and for positions as ERP managers, ERP consultants, business analysts, data managers, and business consultants.
+Students are required to complete a total of 18 credit hours in the field for the concentration.
+Fifteen (15) of these credits are required, and three (3) may be satisfied by choosing from elective Information Systems courses.
 The additional hours must be selected in consultation with the student’s advisor.

 The Marketing concentration focuses on the strategic planning and systems development necessary to facilitate the exchanges crucial to modern organizational and business success.
 Careers in marketing include advertising, product management, public relations, customer service, sales, retailing, research, market analysis and data management, as well as international marketing, trade, and distribution.
 Students also have the option to pursue graduate studies in their area of concentration.
 Students interested in marketing should be willing to think creatively and possess, or be willing to develop, good analytical and communications skills.
 A Marketing concentration consists of 18 credit hours of marketing courses.
 Fifteen (15) of these credits are required, and three (3) may be satisfied by choosing one of the elective courses in Marketing.
 The additional hours must be selected in consultation with the students’ advisor.